Dmitry-VF/react-social-network/README.md

 * Profile info update
 * Userpic update

 Post only working with local store.
-Api does not have this function yet.
+API does not have this function yet.

 ## Login page:
 * Captcha: if you enter incorrect data many times, captcha will appear